ThuraTunScibotics/Predict-Bike-Sharing-Demand-with-AutoGluon/report-template.md

 Hyperparameter tuning was taken after EDA.
 Tuning was done by playing some hyperparameters such as time_limit, sample_weight, auto_stack, and auto_stack.
 The kaggle RMSE score achieved both a little improving and decreasing results during seven times of hyperparameter tunings.
 The most significant improved and decreased results after hyperparameter tuning are 0.66247 and 0.70201 respectively.

-Lastly, I stopped the model training and hyperparameters tuning for saving the provided bills by AWS.
+Lastly, I stopped the model fitting and hyperparameters tuning for saving the provided bills by AWS.
 But, further improvements can be performed by spending more time with some experiments.